Globally-centered autocovariances in MCMC: Additional Examples

 This yields a 7-dimensional posterior distribution in $\lambda = (\lambda_1, \dots, \lambda_7)^T$.
 Figure~\ref{fig:poisson-trace} shows the evolution of two chains started from random points for the second and third component.
 We report the ACF plots for the second component component only, however, similar behavior is observed in ACF plots of other components as well.

 Figure~\ref{fig:poisson-acf} demonstrates a striking advantage of G-ACF against locally-centered ACF in estimating the autocorrelations.
 For a chain length of $n=1000$, locally-centered ACF gives a false sense of security about the Markov chains whereas in reality, the process is highly correlated.
-G-ACF gives a more accurate estimation of autocorrelations even at short run lengths.